-Kon-Tiki Museum – Right next to the Fram, this museum has famous historian and explorer Thor Heyer-dahl’s balsa rafts, which he sailed over the Atlantic and Pacific oceans.
-Tor showed that it was possible for ancient cultures, using their own technology, to have traveled across the large oceans.
-His trips offered important insight to historical migra-tion theories.
+Right next to the Fram, this museum has famous historian and explorer Thor Heyerdahl’s balsa rafts, which he used to sail the Atlantic and Pacific Oceans.
+Thor showed that it was possible for ancient cultures, using their own technology, to have traveled across the large oceans.
+His trips offered important insight to historical migration theories.

-The Holocaust Center – The Holocaust center is the former residence of the Norwegian Nazi collaborator and nationalist leader, Vidkun Quisling.
-The center focuses on the Holocaust, the fate of Norwegian Jews, and the persecu-tion of religious minorities around the world.
+The Holocaust Center is the former residence of the Norwegian Nazi collaborator and nationalist leader Vidkun Quisling.
+The center focuses on the Holocaust, the fate of Norwegian Jews, and the persecution of religious minorities around the world.

-As you take the boat back across the harbor, you’ll come to city hall.
-The hall is open to the public and free to enter.
+As you take the boat back across the harbor, you’ll come to City Hall.
+It is open to the public and free to enter.
 It’s open late, so making this your last stop will ensure you have enough time to visit all the museums.
 The main banquet hall is where the Nobel Peace Prize is given, and there’s an excellent mural symbolizing Norway’s struggle for freedom on the far wall.

-Armed Forces Museum– Also within the castle walls, the museum shows Norwegian military history from Viking times until the 1950s.
-It’s not that amazing, but since you’re there and it comes included in your Oslo pass, it’s worth spend-ing a few minutes at.
+Also within the castle walls, the museum shows Norwegian military history from Viking times until the 1950s.
+It’s not that amazing, but since you’re there and it comes included in your Oslo Pass, it’s worth spending a few minutes at.

-The Oslo fjord is spectacular, reminding me of the Puget Sound in Seattle but with more islands.
-There are a few ways to see the fjord: the hop-on-and-off boat that shuttles people from the various attractions and museums or a proper two-hour cruise through the fjord.
+The Oslo fjord is spectacular, reminding me of the Puget Sound near Seattle but with more islands.
+There are a few ways to see the fjord: the hop-on-and-off boat that shuttles people from the various attractions and museums, or a proper two-hour cruise through the fjord.
 I recommend the two-hour cruise since it goes deeper into the harbor and you see a lot more.